Intelligent-Silicon/Notepad---Clarion---Clarion-Template-UDL/README.md

 Operators & Delimiters: Operators 2 Style - Needs whitepsace around the symbol.

-Keywords Lists: Group Prefix Mode - Match anything that starts with.
+Keywords Lists: Group Prefix Mode - Match anything that starts with the keyword.

-A keyword can only be in one Keywords Lists:group style or Folder & Default:Folding code group style.

 Keywords can only be used once - A keyword can only be in one Keywords Lists:group style or Folder & Default:Folding code group style.

+Comment & number:
+Decimal Seperator: Both

+Prefix 1 & Suffix 2 (first and last) group only used with decimal digits

+Prefix 2 works with/can be extended with Extras 1

+Extras 2 works with/can be extended with Suffix 1

+eg

+[Prefix1][Decimals][Suffix2]

+[Prefix2][Extras1] and [Extras2][Suffix1]

 For backgrounds to work with White Mode and Dark Mode, the background needs to be Black & Transparent ticked.